dannybauman/30-day-map-challenge-2025/README.md

 - Push the updated `docs/` directory whenever you add or edit a day page; GitHub Pages will deploy the latest build automatically.
 - The generated site uses relative paths, so it works at both `https://<user>.github.io/<repo>/` and local `file://` previews.

+**Note on platform deployments**: Some AI development platforms have a preview vs. production gap - code may work in preview but fail in deployment due to module loading errors, dependency conflicts, or CDN resource issues.
+Always test deployed URLs, not just preview links.

 ### Adding a new day
 - Create/edit `src/pages/<day-slug>.njk` (front matter + `{% block styles %}` + `{% block body %}`) using the shared layout (`templates/layouts/day.njk` handles nav/footer scripts).
 - Run `npm run build:pages` (or `build:pages:check` for a safe preview) to emit `maps/<day-slug>/index.html`.